chimay/wheel/README.md

 ~~~

 # Bindings

-For a thorough list of bindings, see
+For a thorough discussion on bindings, see
 [the bingings page](https://github.com/chimay/wheel/wiki/bindings)
 in the wiki.

 ## Frequently used functions

-Here are some bindings that you may find useful, beginning with the most
+Below are some bindings that you may find useful, beginning with the
-used functions :
+most used functions.
+They are included in the level 10 mappings :

 ~~~vim
 " Menus